uprev-mrt/MrT-Meta/README.md

 #### Devices
 Devices are modules for supporting commonly used ICs in projects.
 This would include common sensors, flash/eeprom memory, displays, battery charge controllers, etc.

 Deevice modules contain all the logic needed for their operation and communicate using abstracted interfaces from platform modules

 #### Utilities
 Utilities are modules that provide a common functionality with no need for abstraction, that is, they do not depend on any specific hardware or platform.
 These include Fifos, Hashing functions, encoders/decoders, and messaging protocols.

+## Tools
+The tools section contains various tools used throughout the development cycle